RUSH Parkinson’s Disease GI Clinic

 Why refer your patients here?

-The neurology and neurosurgery programs at Rush are ranked No. 4 in the nation and best in the Midwest by U.S. News & World Report.
-Rush’s gastroenterolgy and GI surgery programs are ranked 40th in the nation.
+The neurology and neurosurgery and gastroenterology and GI surgery programs at Rush are ranked among the best in the nation by U.S. News & World Report.

 Our clinic offers a novel approach to treating Parkinson’s disease, becoming the first multidisciplinary Parkinson’s disease/GI clinic in the country.